11 Nicknames for Colorado That You Should Know

 The Centennial State is the official state nickname of Colorado.
 You’ll find this moniker on some license plates from Colorado as well as on certain government documents.

-This name arose because Colorado became the 38th state in 1876 when America celebrated its centennial anniversary.
-The anniversary marked one hundred years since the signing of the Declaration of Independence.
+This name arose because Colorado became the 38th state in 1876.
+This coincided with America celebrating its centennial anniversary, marking one hundred years since the signing of the Declaration of Independence.
+Centennial State is the only official nickname Colorado holds, having been voted on by legislators.

 Colorful Colorado